 Because we were visiting such traditional sites such as the medina, synagogue, and the outside of the Royal Palace, we made sure we dressed appropriately.
 I relied on my favorite travel pants (the Kate Skinny Pant from Anatomie, which I have in three colors!)

 I also found a very pretty tunic from J.Jill, and often used a light sweater to cover up and warm up.
 It is also helpful to pack a few light scarves, as they add color, cover up those v-necks, and can keep you warm when you need it.
-My daughter also loved the Sutton joggers from Athleta, since most all she wears otherwise are skinny jeans or leggings.
+My daughter also loved joggers from Athleta, since most all she wears otherwise are skinny jeans or leggings.

 What to Wear in the Desert